Maksym-Skurskyi/React-Quiz-App/README.md

-# My Quiz-app on React, still in process.
+# My Quiz-app on React.
+## You can check how it works here https://quizonreact.web.app/
 ## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).